Ezhil-Language-Foundation/open-tamil/README.md

 the python package 'transliterate' provides for commonly used transliteration phonetic schemes like,

-1. Azhagi
+1. Azhagi - phonetic maps for all Tamil letters - many -> one supporting multiple form inputs
-2. Jaffna Library
+2. Jaffna Library - phonetic maps for all Tamil letters - one->one
+3. Combinational layout - based on phonetic mapping of vowel+consonant

 where you can supply English text, which phonetically encodes Tamil, and then receive Unicode encoded, in a best-effort algorithm for the longest phonetic match.
 *C-tamil*